 Sn Directions/Sub directions Au ditor's comments taken whereve Impact on accounts and financial statements

 16 Whether the company has cleared title/ lease deeds for freehold and leasehold land respectively?
-If not please state the area of freehold and leasehold land for which title/lease deeds are not to us lease , the bank does no explanation given ot have clear title/ old and leasehold properties: - The acquisition value of the said lands/properties has been capitalized and the value as on 31.03.2020 is Rs.
+If not please state the area of freehold and leasehold land for which title/lease deeds are not red title/ As per information and expl easehold to us, the bank does not have se state lease deeds for freehold a easehold lands for the following prope The acquisition value of the said lands/properties has been capitalized and the value as on 31.03.2020 is Rs.
 60.76 Crores.

 available.
 Sn Land Area

 1. Vashi (Ist Floor) 5400 Sft

 2. Budgam 4 Kanals

 3. Ansal Plaza, Khelgaon 17925Sft

 4. Kargil 1 Kanal 4 Marla

 5. Land at Kulgam 2 Kanals

-It is advised to complete the documentation for clear title at the earliest.
-During the current financial year, the Bank has revalued Immovable properties based on the reports obtained from external independent valuers.
-The revaluation surplus amounting to ₹406.80 Crore is credited to Revaluation Reserve.
+est. Ig the current finar evalued Immovabl ne reports obtain pendent valuers. complete the lear title at the ncial year, the Bank e properties based hed from external The revaluation ₹406.80 Crore is n Reserve.

 17 Examine the system of effective utilization of loans/Grant-in-Aid/ Subsidy.
 List of cases diversion of fund The loans received are utilized for the intended purpose.
 However, there were no Grant-in-Aid/Subsidy received during the financial year Nil

-18 Examine the cost benefit analysis of major capital expenditure/Expansion including IRR and payback period. to us incur units of ne s, the major exp red on opening and as per histor w business units n breakeven withi explanation given enditure is being of new business ical data majority within J&K States n one year of its Nil
+18 Examine the cost benefit analysis of major capital expenditure/Expansion including IRR and payback period. to us incur units of ne s, the major exp red on opening and as per histor w business units n breakeven withi explanation given enditure is being of new business rical data majority within J&K States in one year of its Nil

-Sn Directions/Sub directions Auditor's comments including action taken wherever required Impact on accounts and financial statements 19 If the audited entity has computerized its operation or part of it, assess and report how much of the data in the company is in electronic format, which of the area such as accounting, sale personnel information, payroll, inventory etc. has been computerized and the company has evolved proper security policy for data/software/hardware.
-As per information and explanation given to us, all the operation of the bank including accounting, payroll in HRMS, inventory in FAM system are computerized and the bank have evolved proper security policy for data/software/hardware.
+Sn Directions/Sub directions Auditor's comments including action taken wherever required Impact on accounts and financial statements 19 If the audited entity has computerized its operation or part of it, assess and report how much of the data in the company is in electronic format, which of the area such as accounting, sale personnel information, payroll, inventory etc. has been computerized and the company has evolved proper security policy for data/software/ hardware.
+As per information and explanation given to us, all the operation of the bank including accounting, payroll in HRMS, inventory in FAM system are computerized and the bank have evolved proper security policy for data/software/ hardware.
 Nil 20 Other Matter Other Assets include ₹ 3955.23 Crores due form UT of J&K comprising agency account, commission due & pension payments.
 The advance is interest free & is in the nature of clean overdraft to the Government.
 Not Available